$USDP is pegged against the US dollar. It's a free-floating peg, meaning that the value of $USDP may still experience slight fluctuations in value.

-In Unit Protocol, every USDP is fully backed by the collateral provided.
+In Unit Protocol, every $USDP is fully backed by the collateral you provide.
 If the debt/collateral ratio exceeds the liquidation ratio (LR) for a CDP, it will be subject to liquidation.
 Anyone can trigger liquidation by sending a trigger transaction.
-There are liquidation bots that consistently monitor CDPs and trigger liquidations if the stated condition is met.
+There are liquidation bots that consistently scan CDPs and trigger liquidations.

 After a CDP is triggered for liquidation, a Dutch auction starts for underlying collateral with a linear decrease in price. (the price decremental step can be different for various assets, but for the most assets it's a ~0.09% decrease per block).

 Every participant can buy out part of the collateral for the current price by paying off the $USDP debt for the liquidated CDP. $USDP debt is equal to the amount of $USDP borrowed plus the liquidation fee as a % of this amount.

 Once the collateral has been realised, the remainder is returned to the borrower's address.
 After that, the $USDP debt is burned, and the liquidation fee goes straight into the pool to be distributed to stakers later.